Wisconsin public assistance.

 Emergency Financial Assistance (EA) can help people faced with eviction, impending homelessness, those who are homelessness, individuals faced with an energy crisis, fire, flood or natural disaster.
 This public aid resource is only offered at most once per year to income qualified families.
 The goal is to help people keep their home, or relocate into a new one.
 All money is only paid out if someone is faced with a crisis.

 Job Access Loan is a very short term no interest loan.
 Money provided must be applied to helping someone find or keep a job.
+This includes the unemployed as well as individuals seeking new opportunities.
 For example, maybe a loan for a car repair or to make a housing payment.
+If not qualified, there are other low interest loan programs available across the state.

 Wisconsin Refugee Medical Assistance (RMA) as well as Refugee Cash Assistance (RCA) gives temporary health care and financial help to new immigrants or refugees.
 Funds are only offered for the first 8 months that someone lives in Wisconsin.
 In addition, all RCA recipients need to also enroll in an employment program to help them find a job or career as quickly as possible.
 Additional conditions need to be met too.